 The Rotary Foundation’s mission is to enable Rotarians to advance world understanding, goodwill, and peace through the improvement of health, the support of education, and the alleviation of poverty.
-TRF is primarily committed to granting funds for projects which align with Rotary’s six areas of focus:
+TRF is primarily committed to granting funds for projects which align with Rotary’s seven areas of focus:

 - Promoting peace